 \subsection{Ablation Studies}

 \textbf{The position of intermediate supervision.} We begin by examining the effect of attaching the auxiliary supervision loss to different layers, which are shown in Table \ref{tab:interloss}.
 We find that regularizing only the first few layers (e.g., 4 in SiT-B/2 \citep{ma2024sit} at 80 epochs) in training is effective.
 However, placing the auxiliary supervision loss in the latter half of the network or adding multiple auxiliary supervision losses in multiple intermediate layers cannot improve the convergence speed.
 We hypothesize that it interferes with the training of the deep layer's output.
 Furthermore, we are surprised to find that the convergence effect with the auxiliary supervision loss is comparable to that of methods incorporate self-supervised representation learning regularization (Table \ref{tab:supervise}).
-In large-scale experiments, we apply the auxiliary supervision loss and internal guidance to the first 8 layers in large-scale diffusion transformer models.
+In large-scale experiments, we apply the auxiliary supervision loss and internal guidance to the 8-th layer of the large-scale diffusion transformer model.

 \textbf{Compatibility between IG and CFG.} We also demonstrate that the proposed IG combined with CFG can further enhance the generation quality in the quantitative experiment.
 We apply IG on the fourth layer of SiT-B/2 to conduct the subsequent experiments.
+We conducted a rough search for the optimal combination rules of IG and CFG.
 As shown in Figure \ref{fig:cfgscale}, after SiT-B/2 combines with our IG and then applies CFG, the best generated metric FID can be reduced from the original optimal 7.30 with only CFG to 6.50.
 Meanwhile, we find that when combining CFG, using a lower IG coefficient can yield better generation results, which is different from the optimal coefficient when only adding IG alone (Table \ref{tab:interval} and Figure \ref{fig:ablation}).
 And this process basically does not involve significant computational costs, which indicates that the IG can serve as an easily integrable component for modern generative models to enhance the generation quality.